 - that subscribers know all their options

-- that the benefits of the offer remain crystal clear and
+- that the benefits of the offer remain crystal clear, and

 - that they are completely satisfied and enthusiastic

-The dream of the super users
+The dream of the superusers

-With a bit of luck and effort, you can create a growing number of "super users": customers who love your offer so much that they will stay with you for a long time.
-And that they also bring you new customers.
-If you can still do this with a Affiliate program your subscription business will ideally grow by itself.
+With a little luck and effort, you'll create a growing number of "super users": customers who love your offer so much that they'll stay with you for a long time.
+And that they also refer new customers to you.
+If you support this with an affiliate program, your subscription business will ideally grow on its own.
 But for this to work, you have to make sure of two things: